cxn03651/write_xlsx/workbook.md

 #### <a name="set_custom_color" class="anchor" href="#set_custom_color"><span class="octicon octicon-link" /></a>set_custom_color(index, red, green, blue)

 The method is maintained for backward compatibility with Writeexcel.
-WriteXLSX programs don't require this method and colours can be specified using a Html style `#RRGGBB` value, see [/WORKING WITH COLOURS][].
+WriteXLSX programs don't require this method and colours can be specified using a Html style `#RRGGBB` value, see [WORKING WITH COLOURS][].

-The WriteXLSX  will be extended at a later stage to support the newer, semi-infinite, palette.

 #### <a name="sheets" class="anchor" href="#sheets"><span class="octicon octicon-link" /></a>sheets( 0, 1, ... )